Abdul-k1/Abdul-k1/README.md

-I'm a Front End Develoer with interest in Javascript, React etc. I'm passionate about learning new technologies, sharing knowledge and others.
+I'm a Front End Developer with interest in Javascript, React etc. I'm passionate about learning new technologies, sharing knowledge and others.

 **Here's a quick summary about me**: